inet-framework/inet/showcases/general/parsim/doc/index.rst

 This connection extends :ned:`DatarateChannel`, and adds a delay of 100us.

+TODO: the emphasis is on the router connection delay -> ez lesz a lookahead mert a routerek vannak a hataron

 The network is divided into four partitions.
-Each LAN, together with its corresponding switch/access point, and the router closest to it is assigned to a different partition.
+Each LAN, together with its corresponding switch/access point, and the router closest to it are assigned to a different partition.
 Each partition contains an :ned:`Ipv4NetworkConfigurator` module; wireless LANs also contain a :ned:`Ieee80211ScalarRadioMedium` module.

+TODO minden partition külön executable; ha nincs benne configurator nem lesz kitoltve; az egyik particioban levo configurator nem tudja a tobbiben levot konfiguralni -> thats why az egyik particioban levo medium nem tud a masikkal kommunkalni mert method call de nem akarjuk az interferenciat szimulalni (nem tudjuk de ebben nem is akarjuk) (azert lehet kulon particioban, mert nem akarjuk az interferenciat szimulalni) a wireless nodeoik nem tudnak kommunikalni a masik particiban levo mediummal mert method call amelyik particioban nincs konfigurator ott nem lesznek konfiguralva

 Two of the hosts are configured to ping another two hosts (``host1`` pings ``host5``, ``host3`` pings ``host8``).